 \section{Conclusion and limitations}

 The Helmholtz equation is notoriously difficult to solve in part because the domains of dependence and influence of its solutions are global, i.e., the solution value at any specific point can affect and be affected by the solution at any other point.
 This phenomenon is due to the ability of waves to propagate over long distances.
 Hence, an effective solver (or preconditioner) must either account for such global behavior \cite{Ernst2012, Gander2019} or incorporate a-priori assumptions about the direction of wave propagation.
-The pseudo-differential method presented here is designed to do the latter effectively.
-The pseudo-differential calculus allows us to incorporate the physical effects of variable media properties.
-These effects include: \begin{enumerate} \item Propagation and refraction modeled by the principal symbol $\lambda_{1}^{\pm}$ defined in \eqref{Eqn.Sym1}. \item Amplitude modulation modeled by the first term of the symbol $\lambda_{0}^{\pm}$ defined in \eqref{Eqn.Sym0}. \item Damping modeled by the second term of the symbol $\lambda_{0}^{\pm}$ defined in \eqref{Eqn.Sym0}. \item Fractional attenuation modeled by the symbol $\lambda_{\beta_1}^{\pm}$ defined in \eqref{Eqn.SymB0}. \item Reflection modeled by solving both the forward and the backward propagation equations \eqref{Eqn.Sweep0}-\eqref{Eqn.Sweep}. \item Wide angle of wave propagation thanks to high order Pad\'e approximations applied to the square root symbol appearing not only in the principal symbol \eqref{Eqn.Sym1} but also in \eqref{Eqn.Sym0} and \eqref{Eqn.SymB0}. \end{enumerate} Moreover, since the neglected pseudo-differential terms decay as the frequency $\omega$ increases, the proposed sweeping method is well-suited for biomedical applications based on high-frequency ultrasonics.
-The authors are in the process of developing numerical implementations of the proposed pseudo-differential methods to obtain ultrasound tomographic imaging and run high-intensity focused ultrasound simulations.
+The pseudodifferential method presented here is designed to do the latter effectively.
+The pseudodifferential calculus allows us to incorporate the physical effects of variable media properties.
+These effects include: \begin{enumerate}[leftmargin=2em,rightmargin=0em] \item Propagation and refraction modeled by the principal symbol $\lambda_{1}^{\pm}$ defined in \eqref{Eqn.Sym1}. \item Amplitude modulation modeled by the first and third terms of the symbol $\lambda_{0}^{\pm}$ defined in \eqref{Eqn.Sym0}. \item Damping modeled by the second term of the symbol $\lambda_{0}^{\pm}$ defined in \eqref{Eqn.Sym0}. \item Fractional attenuation modeled by the symbol $\lambda_{\beta_1}^{\pm}$ defined in \eqref{Eqn.SymB0}. \item Reflection modeled by solving both the forward and the backward propagation equations \eqref{Eqn.Sweep0}-\eqref{Eqn.Sweep}. \item Wide angle of wave propagation thanks to high order Pad\'e approximations applied to the square root symbol appearing not only in the principal symbol \eqref{Eqn.Sym1} but also in \eqref{Eqn.Sym0} and \eqref{Eqn.SymB0}. \end{enumerate} Moreover, since the neglected pseudodifferential terms decay as the frequency $\omega$ increases, the proposed sweeping method is well-suited for biomedical applications based on high-frequency ultrasonics.
+The authors are in the process of developing numerical implementations of the proposed pseudodifferential methods to obtain ultrasound tomographic imaging and run high-intensity focused ultrasound simulations.
 As soon as meaningful results are obtained from these efforts, they will be reported in forthcoming publications.